vPere/classroom--cities-game--2021/src/main/resources/blog/2021-12-15_funcionalitat_3.md

  * Given that "leonard" is playing.
  * Go to the next player "leonard"
  <!-- SNAPSHOT status=200 -->
- * There should be no "potato" emoji.
+ * There should be no "potato" emoji in the "leonard" ship "Beagle".
  * Go to the "leonard" "ship" "Beagle"
  * The resource "potato" maximum should be 0.